 Grinding Flaxseed Is important

 Flaxseeds are small and it's unlikely we could chew them enough to get their nutrients.
 If we can't break open their outer shell, we can't obtain their nutrients.
-So, if your not going to use milled flax, you have to grind them yourself.
+So, if you're not going to use milled flax, you have to grind them yourself.
 In this study they used the phrase “milled flaxseeds” but milled is another name for ground.
 So, this study used ground flaxseeds.
 Fortunately, for those who don't want to grind them, they don't have to…

 How Do You Grind Flaxseeds?

 If your going to do it yourself, one of the easiest ways is to use an electric spice grinder.
 Fortunately, they are not expensive.
 Coffee grinders work just as well but remember if you use the same grinder for coffee and spices, your spices may have a coffee taste.
 The picture to the right is my spice grinder.

 I like to put ground flaxseeds on my oatmeal.

 My Protein Flaxseed Oatmeal Recipe